crsl4/nn-flow-cytometry/revision/review2.md

 It would be good if the data used in this study can be made available to the public so that it can be served as a benchmark for studies in the community.

+> From Peng: The data is already publically available from the original paper that published the experiment, although one needs to learn a little bit about Cytobank to be able to get the data.
+Here is the link: http://reports.cytobank.org/1/v1

 # Email to group